DioxusLabs/docsite/docs-src/0.4/en/reference/hooks.md

 ## use_signal hook

 `use_signal` is great for tracking simple values.
-However, in the [`UseState` API](https://docs.rs/dioxus/latest/dioxus/hooks/struct.UseState.html), you may notice that the only way to modify its value is to replace it with something else (e.g., by calling `set`, or through one of the `+=`, `-=` operators).
+However, in the [`Signal` API](https://docs.rs/dioxus/latest/dioxus/hooks/struct.Signal.html), you may notice that the only way to modify its value is to replace it with something else (e.g., by calling `set`, or through one of the `+=`, `-=` operators).
 This works well when it is cheap to construct a value (such as any primitive).
 But what if you want to maintain more complex data in the component's state?

 For example, suppose we want to maintain a `Vec` of values.
 If we stored it with `use_signal`, the only way to add a new value to the list would be to copy the existing `Vec`, add our value to it,